LeonidChetverikov/Terraform-Ansible-Docker/README.md

 to create inventory file for Ansible, after terraform apply use terraform output > inventory

 For provisioning via ansible ansible-playbook -i inventory --private-key <path to yours pem file>

+Added new Dockerfile for sample MongoDB (no cluster)